marijnh/Eloquent-JavaScript/18_http.md

 `<form>` tag.
 HTML allows several different styles of fields, ranging from simple on/off checkboxes to drop-down menus and fields for text input.
-This book won't try to comprehensively discuss all field types, but we will start with a rough overview.
+This book won't try to comprehensively discuss all field types, but we'll start with a rough overview.

 {{index "input (HTML tag)", "type attribute"}}